Skip to yearly menu bar Skip to main content

 Abstract:

 Conservation laws are well-established in the context of Euclidean gradient flow dynamics, notably for linear or ReLU neural network training.
 Yet, their existence and principles for non-Euclidean geometries and momentum-based dynamics remain largely unknown.
-In this paper, we characterize "all" conservation laws pertinent in such contexts.
+In this paper, we characterize "all" conservation laws in this general setting.
 In stark contrast to the case of gradient flows, we prove that the conservation laws for momentum-based dynamics exhibit temporal dependence.
-Additionally, we identify a consistent pattern of "conservation loss" when transitioning from gradient flow scenarios to momentum cases.
-Specifically, for linear networks, our framework allows us to identify all conservation laws, which are less numerous than in the gradient flow case.
+Additionally, we often observe a "conservation loss" when transitioning from gradient flow to momentum dynamics.
+Specifically, for linear networks, our framework allows us to identify all momentum conservation laws, which are less numerous than in the gradient flow case except in sufficiently over-parameterized regimes.
 With ReLU networks, no conservation law remains.
 This phenomenon also manifests in non-Euclidean metrics, used e.g. for Nonnegative Matrix Factorization (NMF): all conservation laws can be determined in the gradient flow context, yet none persists in the momentum case.

 Live content is unavailable.
 Log in and register to view live content